10% discounts are everywhere. They are so pervasive most shoppers ignore them or yawn when they see them. Here is a discount offer on seabags.com:

 2: There is an undeniable relationship between how much time a user spends on your site, the number of pages a user sees, and overall conversion rates.
 If you can get a user to spend 20% more time on your site, their conversion probability will go up.
 This is a fact.

-So we took the 10% off bribe and converted it into a treasure hunt.
-Here is the concept:
+So we removed the upfront 10% off discount.
+Here is our concept:

 Do you think this strategy can be applied to your site?
 This strategy works best for sites where there is an element of discovery.
 Where the user doesn’t know exactly what they’re looking for but will know it when they see it.